TheDragonCode/codestyler/README.md

 When you run the commands in the base path of the project, the `composer.json` file will be automatically read, from which the minimum PHP version for your project will be taken.

-This is necessary to draw up rules for applying the codestyle.
+This is necessary to draw up rules for applying the Codestyler.

 For example, if your project supports PHP 8.0 and above, and you use the `mkdir($path, 0755)` function in it, then applying the rules for PHP 8.0 will break your code because it